 * Loving Dalston complies with the General Data Protection Regulation, which came into effect in 2018

-HACKNEY RESIDENT David Altheer, right, Editor of Loving Dalston, has been a freelance reporter since volunteering for redundancy from a UK national newspaper and representing staff as a National Union of Journalists (UK) member.
+HACKNEY RESIDENT David Altheer, right, Editor of Loving Dalston, has also been a freelance reporter since volunteering for redundancy from a UK national newspaper and representing staff as a National Union of Journalists (UK) member.
 This site is one of the few not owned by a news corporation to abide by the NUJ code of conduct.